Gum Recession

 • Seeing your doctor to correct a misaligned bite or teeth grinding problems

 Gum recession (receding gums) is a common concern for many patients.
-Gum recession occurs when soft tissue starts to erode and travels down the roots of the teeth.
+It occurs when soft tissue starts to erode and recedes down the roots of the teeth.

-Receding gums usually occurs over time.
-Some patients with gum recession may not even notice it happening until it progresses and becomes obvious.
-Receding gum symptoms include gaps between the teeth, tooth sensitivity, changes in the way the smile looks, and teeth that are longer than usual.
+Receding gums usually develop over time.
+Some patients may not even notice it happening until it progresses and becomes more apparent.
+Symptoms of receding gums include gaps between the teeth, tooth sensitivity, changes in the appearance of the smile, and teeth that appear longer than usual.
 Notches and dents in the tooth structure are also signs of gum recession.

-Receding gums, which may indicate gum disease, will not reverse on its own.
-Preventing or treating gum disease today with Dr. Lemke can help prevent gum recession tomorrow.
+Receding gums, which may indicate gum disease, will not reverse on their own.
+Preventing or treating gum disease today with Dr. Lemke and Dr. Mehandru can help prevent gum recession tomorrow.

 What causes receding gums?

-• Gum disease: A bacterial infection in the mouth can destroy the soft tissue and lead to loss of bone and teeth, if left untreated.
+• Gum disease: A bacterial infection in the mouth can destroy soft tissue and lead to bone and tooth loss if left untreated.

-• Genetics: Some people are predisposed to developing gum recession due to gum disease, no matter how well they take care of their teeth and gums.
+• Genetics: Some people are predisposed to developing gum recession due to gum disease, regardless of how well they care for their teeth and gums.

-• Vigorous tooth brushing: Brushing the teeth too hard can damage soft tissue and contribute to receding gums.
+• Vigorous tooth brushing: Brushing too hard can damage soft tissue and contribute to gum recession.

-• Poor dental hygiene: Brushing and flossing teeth regularly keeps harmful bacteria off of the teeth and gums.
-Failure to do so can lead to periodontal disease and receding gums.
+• Poor dental hygiene: Brushing and flossing regularly help prevent harmful bacteria from accumulating on the teeth and gums.
+Failure to do so can lead to periodontal disease and gum recession.

-• Hormonal fluctuations: Women who experience changes in their hormonal levels may develop tissue tenderness and gum recession.
+• Hormonal fluctuations: Women experiencing changes in hormonal levels may develop tissue tenderness and gum recession.

-• Tobacco use: Tobacco use can lead to a buildup of plaque on the teeth, putting gums at risk of periodontal disease and recession.
+• Tobacco use: Tobacco can cause plaque buildup on the teeth, increasing the risk of periodontal disease and gum recession.

-• Piercings: Mouth piercings on the tongue and lips may irritate gum tissue and cause it to recede.
+• Piercings: Tongue and lip piercings may irritate gum tissue and cause it to recede.

 Treatment for Receding Gums

-Addressing gum disease: Gum disease may be to blame and can be treated to prevent receding gums from getting worse.
-A good cleaning, laser surgery, and antibiotics may be used to remove harmful bacteria, plaque, and calculus from the teeth and gums.
+Addressing gum disease: If gum disease is the underlying cause, treatment can help prevent further gum recession.
+Deep cleanings, laser therapy, and antibiotics may be used to remove harmful bacteria, plaque, and calculus from the teeth and gums.

-If you have gum recession, Dr. Lemke in Wooster, OH can help.
+If you have gum recession, Dr. Lemke and Dr. Mehandru in Wooster, OH, can help.
 Call us today for your consultation.

 Got an electric car?
 We now have a car charging station in our Wooster office for our patients.